DCotterill/halixia-hugo/content/ma/device-accessibility-1010.md

 layout: static
 ---

-Learn about making your devices easier to use
+Learn about making your devices easier to use.

 Learn more about helpful features on your devices, to help you get the best experience you can.